-Jake Longenecker hopes his high school football coach was watching SportsCenter yesterday.
+Jake Longenecker hopes his high school football coach was watching "SportsCenter" yesterday.
 "I said 'I want to play running back' because it was the easiest practice, and he said 'no Jake, you're too slow for that.'"
-The Potomac, MD native wound up playing quarterback and outside linebacker for the Churchill High School Bulldogs.
-"I wasn't exactly known for being fast … [Read more...] about Gus Malzahn’s hurry-up, no-huddle offense has turned Auburn into Ball Boy U.
+The Potomac, Maryland native wound up playing quarterback and outside linebacker for the Churchill High School Bulldogs.
+"I wasn't exactly known for … [Read more...] about Gus Malzahn’s hurry-up, no-huddle offense has turned Auburn into Ball Boy U.

 Archives for August 2014

 After the most fun-filled, exciting, dramatic season in school history, what can the 2014 Auburn Tigers do for an encore?
 Finish the job the 2013 team started.
 Coach: Sweater vest marketer Mascot makes us think of: “They can’t keep them off the field tonight!”
 Returning starters: 8 on offense, 6 on defense.
 (Auburn returns a lot of players with starting … [Read more...] about The AU Wishbone’s 2014 Auburn Preview

 Long sleeve undershirts.
 Blue tights.
 Some random, just-sittin'-on-the-desk samples of some magic hand muffs.
 When Auburn traveled to arctic Fayetteville in 1993, football equipment manager Frank Cox decided he'd better be packin' heat.
 And thank heavens.
 Because Otis Mounds' hot temper couldn't keep everyone warm.
 (Can't see the video?
 Try here.) h/t Auburn … [Read more...] about The last minute, cold-battling equipment management decisions that helped Auburn win the 1993 Arkansas game